ESMValGroup/ESMValCore/doc/quickstart/configure.rst

-Because it is now possible to configure multiple paths to directories containing CMOR tables per project, the ``custom`` project for specifying additional custom CMOR tables is no longer needed or supported.
+Because it is now possible to configure multiple paths to directories containing CMOR tables per project, the ``custom`` project for specifying additional custom CMOR tables is no longer needed nor supported.

 Example 1: A config-developer.yml file specifying different CMIP6 CMOR tables than the default ones, augmented by the default custom CMOR tables: